allenai/OLMo/LOG.md

     Unfortunately ALiBi can't be used with FlashAttention at the moment, so the best option if we want to use relative positional encodings is probably RoPE (which can be used with FlashAttention).
 In general RoPE is slower than ALiBi but when combined with FlashAttention it's faster.
 Of course ALiBi + FlashAttention would be ideal.

 1. Setting embedding/vocab size to a multiple of 128.
 E.g. the actual vocab size is 50257, but we force the embedding size to be 50304.
 This resulted in an ~11% speedup.
 1. Using low-precision LayerNorm when **not** using `torch.compile()`.
 This resulted in a speedup of ~10%, but it actually slows throughput when using a compiled model.
+This probably has to do with manually casting tensors to different data types, which cause more breaks in the graph.
 1. Compiling the model via `torch.compile()` with the default mode.
 This resulted in a ~7% speedup without increasing (and in some cases decreasing) GPU memory utilization.

     The other compile modes ("reduce-overhead" and "max-autotune") were not as fast and required substantially more GPU memory.